 Can I use royalty-free images for commercial use?

 Yes, you can use royalty-free images for commercial purposes.
 This includes use in advertising, marketing, social media, and even merchandise.
 However, you may not resell a standalone file unless you have written permission from the copyright holder.

 No, royalty-free means that you pay a one-time fee in exchange for the right to use copyrighted content according to the terms of the agreement without having to pay royalties for further use.
 Free, on the other hand, means that you do not have to pay anything to use copyrighted content.

 Royalty-free license Summary

 In conclusion, the RF license is the most basic and inexpensive premium stock license available.

-Consequently, its uses are very limited and are seldom appropriate for bigger commercial campaigns.
-When you known you’ll have a larger audience (500,000+), you should always purchase an Extended RF license.
+Consequently, its uses are minimal and are seldom appropriate for bigger commercial campaigns.
+When you know you’ll have a larger audience (500,000+), you should always purchase an Extended RF license.

 - Wikipedia contributors.
 Royalty-free.
 Wikipedia, The Free Encyclopedia.
 November 21, 2021, 08:53 UTC.
 Accessed July 26, 2022.

 - Jan.
 How Are Copyright Free and Royalty Free Different?
 Copyright House.
 November 23, 2020.
 Accessed July 26, 2022.